 Frequently Asked Questions

-Q1.
-What is the single most important phone number for a new California caregiver?
-1-800-510-2020, California Department of Aging Information Line.
-It routes to the local AAA, which screens for every Older Americans Act program AND connects to the Caregiver Resource Center serving the region.
+1-800-510-2020, the California Department of Aging Information Line.
+It routes to your local Area Agency on Aging, which screens for every Older Americans Act program and connects you to the Caregiver Resource Center serving your region.

-Q3.
-Can a caregiver be paid by Medi-Cal in California?
-Yes, through IHSS for any Medi-Cal-eligible recipient who needs personal care, including by a parent of a minor child (under AB 1287, effective 7/1/2024).
-See our California Paid Family Caregiver Guide for full details.
+Yes, through IHSS for any Medi-Cal-eligible recipient who needs personal care, including a parent of a minor child under Assembly Bill 1287.
+See our California guide on how to get paid as a family caregiver for details.

-Q5.
-Are CRC services free?
 Family consultation, counseling, education, and support groups are typically free.
-Respite vouchers are typically subsidized but may have a small caregiver co-pay (typically $0–$25 depending on income).
-Legal consultation is typically free for the first 30 minutes; longer engagements may be referred to private attorneys.
+Respite is usually subsidized and may carry a small income-based co-pay.
+Legal consultations are typically free for a first session, with longer work referred out.

-Q6.
-Is there a separate CRC for veterans?
-No, but the VA Caregiver Support Line (1-855-260-3274) and County Veterans Service Officers play parallel roles for veteran caregivers.
-CRCs serve veteran caregivers as well, and many CRCs have veteran-specific support groups.
+No, but the VA Caregiver Support Line (1-855-260-3274) and County Veterans Service Officers play parallel roles.
+CRCs serve veteran caregivers too, and many run veteran-specific support groups.

-Q11.
-Are there respite resources at hospitals?
-Many California hospital systems run Caregiver Centers, Cottage Health (Santa Barbara), USC, Kaiser, and Sutter all have programs.
+Many California hospital systems run caregiver centers, including Cottage Health, USC, Kaiser, and Sutter.
 Ask the hospital social worker.

-Q12.
-What if my loved one has both dementia and a developmental disability?
-Both the AAA / CRC system AND the Regional Center system serve this population.
-The CRC can provide caregiver services; the Regional Center coordinates the recipient's services.
-The two systems are designed to coexist.
+Both systems serve this population.
+The Caregiver Resource Center provides caregiver services; the Regional Center coordinates the recipient's services.
+They are designed to coexist.

 The Bottom Line